oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 }
 ```

-This class takes advantage of Lobok's `@Data` annotation, which means you don't have to write getters and setters for the class properties--they're generated automatically.
+This class takes advantage of Lombok's `@Data` annotation, which means you don't have to write getters and setters for the class properties--they're generated automatically.

 The next class is the REST resource class: `RestResource`.